The service portal connects users to all of the available functions of the IT service desk.

 Second, the organization needs to find unique ways to push employees to the portal, ingraining it as a habit.
 One of the best ways to accomplish this is to leverage previous communication habits.
 For instance, when an employee calls a help desk phone line, create an on-hold message directing them to the portal for a more efficient process.
 Don’t even allow an option to leave a voicemail.
 As for emails, create an automated response driving them to the portal to access the organization’s history of solutions.

 It’s easy to overlook this step.
-The value of the portal is obvious to the IT team team that leads its implementation, but they often forget to communicate it’s value to the employees that it was actually created to serve.
-You can find more ideas to promote portal adoption here.
+The value of the portal is obvious to the IT team team that leads its implementation, but they often forget to communicate its value to the employees that it was actually created to serve.

 Improved Service Desk Metrics